krzkrzkrz/elm.foo.pub/rust/index.md

 ## Tuple structs

-* Like structs, but don’t have names associated with their fields
+* Like structs, but dont have names associated with their fields
 * They just have the types of the fields

 ```rust